mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 sudo rm -r /etc/dotnet
 ```

 In fine print, the caveat is that it removes all the installed versions.
 Useful...weird.
+And now the circus starts again with .NET 9 previews, please save me!

 Finally, a [good article describing how to remove .NET installations manually](https://devkimchi.com/2021/11/24/removing-dotnet-sdks-from-macos-manually/) and [Dots](https://github.com/nor0x/Dots) a handy application for managing .NET installations on macOS.